pezhmankasraee/pklog/README.md

 	release: 6 June 2025

-	NOTE: this release is backward compatible with version 1.x.x
+	NOTE: this release is **NOT** backward compatible with version 1.x.x

 	major change: